corda/djvm/README.md

 `SimpleTask` has a no-argument constructor, `rawTaskFactory` only requires that its input implements `sandbox.java.util.function.Function`.
-The `sandboxFunction` factory is just a convenience to handle what is considered to be the most common case.
+The `sandboxFunction` factory is just a convenience to handle what is considered to be the most common use-case.

 ### Linking an external function into the sandbox.